 In the beginning, the time was pressured for I had never in my lifetime planned to get inked in jail.
 So when asked, I said “ yeah” when asked what do I want? “uuuuuuh” was about the best I could do for the first 30 minutes.

 I laid down my design, what I could live with at the time.
 Decapitator!
 Decapitator chest piece.
-Slight varation, but dead on for what I could remember.
+Slight variation, but dead on for what I could remember.

 The deal was made, payment arranged, and the wires were attached to the 9volt.
 The buzzing sound was one of a kind, echoing in the concert cell.
 It seems that I can even remember the sound of the splashing of the ink as the sharped guitar string dips into the bottle.

 And it begins.
+Pure free hand!
 What seems like an eternity, my selected image was complete.
 Soap and water were applied, and off to my matt on the floor to heal.
 Funny how little things like looking in the mirror can bring back months full of intense memories.

 When I got out of jail, mom picked me up.
 Drove me to Taco Bells.
 That and a Twix candy were the only cravings.
-Three months being limited from free consumption, being cut off from selection is another story.
+Three months being limited from free cattle like consumption; being cut off from “selection” is another story.
 Until then, remember.

 My prison ink is better than your pussy ass store bought ink!

 read a book, read a book, read a mother fucken book.
 Read Decapitator!

 Ps.
 India ink.
 Prison ink.
 22 years old and still looking good.

 Pss.
 I know the difference between the pen, jail, and detention centers.
 Do you?